-It is my pleasure to present to you this proposed Budget for the fiscal year beginning July 1, 2022 and ending June 30, 2023.
-This proposed budget represents management's best assessment of the obligations and financial capacity of the Mid-Willamette Valley Council of Governments for the upcoming fiscal year.
-It provides for the continuation of MWVCOG's current programs and activities, with a few enhancements, while realistically and conservatively projecting anticipated revenues and expenditures.
+It is my pleasure to present to you this proposed Budget for the fiscal year beginning July 1, 2023 and ending June 30, 2024.
+This proposed budget represents management's best assessment of the obligations and financial capacity of the Mid-Willamette Valley Council of Governments (the COG) for the upcoming fiscal year.
+It provides for the continuation of COG's current programs and activities, with a few enhancements, while realistically and conservatively projecting anticipated revenues and expenditures.